Amber

 Amber is fossilized tree resin.
-Examples of it have been appreciated for its color and natural beauty since the Neolithic times, and worked as a gemstone since antiquity.
+It has been appreciated for its color (orange, brown and, sometimes, red) and natural beauty since the Neolithic times, and worked as a gemstone since classical antiquity.
 Amber is used in jewelry and as a healing agent in folk medicine.

 There are five classes of amber, defined on the basis of their chemical constituents.
 Because it originates as a soft, sticky tree resin, amber sometimes contains animal and plant material as inclusions.
 Amber occurring in coal seams is also called resinite, and the term ambrite is applied to that found specifically within New Zealand coal seams.

 Etymology

 The English word amber derives from Arabic ʿanbar عنبر from Middle Persian 𐭠𐭭𐭡𐭫 (ʾnbl //ambar//, "ambergris") via Middle Latin ambar and Middle French ambre.
 The word referred to what is now known as ambergris (ambre gris or "gray amber"), a solid waxy substance derived from the sperm whale.
 The word, in its sense of "ambergris", was adopted in Middle English in the 14th century.

 In the Romance languages, the sense of the word was extended to Baltic amber (fossil resin) from as early as the late 13th century.
 At first called white or yellow amber (ambre jaune), this meaning was adopted in English by the early 15th century.
 As the use of ambergris waned, this became the main sense of the word.

 The two substances ("yellow amber" and "gray amber") conceivably became associated or confused because they both were found washed up on beaches.
 Ambergris is less dense than water and floats, whereas amber is denser and floats only in concentrated saline, or strong salty seawater though less dense than stone.

 The classical names for amber, Ancient Greek ἤλεκτρον and one of its Latin names, electrum, (Note: In Latin the name succinum was unambiguously used for amber while electrum was also used for an alloy of gold and silver.) are connected to a term ἠλέκτωρ meaning "beaming Sun".
-According to myth, when Phaëton, son of Helios (the Sun) was killed, his mourning sisters became poplar trees, and their tears became elektron, amber.
+According to myth, when Phaëton, son of Helios (the Sun), was killed his mourning sisters became poplar trees, and their tears became elektron, amber.
 The word elektron gave rise to the words electric, electricity, and their relatives because of amber's ability to bear a charge of static electricity.
+This property is due to its effectiveness as an electrical insulator, which does not allow electron motion from the surface through the substance.